 The TinEye reverse search engine has grown in popularity and spurred a similar app called TinEye Color Extract.
 Just link to an image or upload something from your computer to extract all colors from the picture into segments.
 This allows you to design a color scheme based on any graphic, whether an HDR photo or a website screenshot.

 The Colour Lovers website has been online for a while cataloging a handful of user-selected color schemes.
 These include flat colors and patterns, both of which are free to download and use for any project.

 Google’s material design has become a popular choice for many designers.
 The rules for material design are concise and straightforward enough to be applied to any interface.

 When it comes to color selection, material design follows a style similar to that of flat design.
 Thankfully many web applications like Material UI Colors and Material Palette are freely available online.

-Color on the web is mostly straightforward and shouldn’t require more than a couple weeks to understand the basics.
-As you dig further into color theory you’ll learn a lot more complexities of the field and hopefully apply your knowledge to future project work.
+Color on the web is mostly straightforward and shouldn’t require more than a couple of weeks to understand the basics.
+As you dig further into color theory, you’ll learn a lot more complexities of the field and hopefully apply your knowledge to future project work.

 But the simplest way to understand web color is through practice, repetition, and consistently trusting your eye.